MicrosoftDocs/cpp-docs.it-it/docs/standard-library/queue-class.md

 ### <a name="parameters"></a>Parametri

-`val` L'elemento aggiunto alla fine della coda.
+*Val* elemento aggiunto alla fine dell'oggetto queue.

 ### <a name="remarks"></a>Note